nobodyscripts/LeafBlowerScript/Readme.md

   - Add hotkey (Numpad9) to activate
   - Add setting to control auto advance replacement on/off

+- Fishing
+  - Added a quick test for catching fish (rough)

 ## TODO

 - Check settings from options.dat as bootup tests